AzimovAzimDev/tg-game/README.md

 3. Open the browser at the URL shown in the terminal (usually http://localhost:5173)
 4. The game should display a rotating cube (placeholder) and the React UI overlay

+### TypeScript Configuration

+The project uses TypeScript with "soft" settings to allow for gradual type adoption:

+- Non-strict type checking
+- JavaScript files are allowed
+- Implicit any types are permitted
+- React JSX support is enabled

+The TypeScript configuration is split into two files:
+- `tsconfig.json` - Main TypeScript configuration
+- `tsconfig.node.json` - Configuration for Vite and Node.js environment

 ### Building for Production